Notice of Pre-AIA or AIA Status

 Regarding claim 7.
 Sasaki discloses The semiconductor device of claim 6, wherein:

-the outer frame is formed to extend along a first direction (Fig 5: horizontal), and
+the outer frame is formed to extend along the first direction (Fig 5), and

-the outer frame is formed to have a height difference from the middle frame (Fig 5: due to the portion of the middle frame in the vertically protruded portion from the portion between 41M and 41d).
+the outer frame is formed to have a height difference from the middle frame (Fig 5: due to the middle frame in the protruding frame).

 Regarding claim 8.
 Sasaki discloses The semiconductor device of claim 7, wherein: